samizdatco/skia-canvas/README.md

 This will download a pre-compiled library from the project’s most recent [release](https://github.com/samizdatco/skia-canvas/releases).

-### Dependencies

-Nearly everything you need is statically linked into the library.

-A notable exception is the [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) library (and its associated [FreeType](https://www.freetype.org) renderer) which must be installed separately if you’re running on Linux.

 ### Platform Support

 The underlying Rust library uses [N-API](https://nodejs.org/api/n-api.html) v6 which allows it to run on Node.js versions: